zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 I must say that is a little unlikely if they’re in the main part of the United States.
 Most towns have another town within, oh, 10 or 20 m iles.
 That’s because when the country was first getting started, that’s about  how long you could go in a single day – but perhaps they’re located in Alaska.
 I don’t know.
 Alaska is a big state located, of course, between Canada and Russia , that is part of the U.S. that doesn’t have very many towns or people in it.

 Eiji wants Lupe to go get him this medicine.
-Eiji s ays, however, “If it’s too much trouble” – meaning, well, if it is too much work or  involves too much time for Lupe, she doesn’t have to do it – but you can tell by the way he says it that he really wants Lupe to leave, to go to this town.
+Eijis ays, however, “If it’s too much trouble” – meaning, well, if it is too much work or  involves too much time for Lupe, she doesn’t have to do it – but you can tell by the way he says it that he really wants Lupe to leave, to go to this town.

 Lupe then agrees.
 She says, “No, no, I’ll go.”
 She’ s saying, “No, it is not too much trouble.
 I’ll go to this town.”
 Then she asks,  “But how will you manage while I’m gone?”
 The verb “to manage” (manage) has a lot of different uses in